WebTales/rubedo/README.md

 ### For Developpers
 * You'll need Git!
 * Clone form gitHub to your server `git clone git://github.com/WebTales/rubedo.git`
-* Inside project root, choose the branch you want to use (current or next) : `git checkout next`
+* Inside project root, choose the branch you want to use (v3-stable or v3-dev) : `git checkout v3-dev`
 * Do as in normal install process